tidalcycles/vim-tidal/README.md

   session name or number), the ith window and the jth pane

 You can change the default target pane by setting `let g:tidal_default_config` on your `.vimrc`.
-For example, suppose you want to run Tidal on a Tmux session named `omg`, and the GHCi interpreter will be running on the window 1 and pane
+For example, suppose you want to run Tidal on a tmux session named `omg`, and the GHCi interpreter will be running on the window 1 and pane
 0. In that case you would need to set: